• Skip to content

 4) University of California, Davis: Carnivorous Squirrels Documented in California

 I, for one, welcome our new squirrel overlords.
-I’d like to remind them that as a trusted photographer, I can be helpful in continuing to share their antics online.
+I’d like to remind them that I, as a trusted photographer, can help them continue sharing their antics online.

 A ground squirrel with cheeks stuffed with nuts, seeds or grains, is a common sight.
 But a new study provides the first evidence that California ground squirrels also hunt, kill and eat voles.
 The study, led by the University of Wisconsin-Eau Claire and the University of California, Davis, is the first to chronicle widespread carnivorous behavior among squirrels.